USNavalResearchLaboratory/turboWAVE/docs/core-mac.rst

 #.
 Edit :samp:`~/.bash_profile`, adding the line :samp:`export PATH=~/bin/:$PATH`
 #.
 Edit :samp:`{twroot}/core/source/makefile`
 #.
 In the makefile, you must comment/uncomment lines to select platform, hardware acceleration, compiler, and package manager.
 You will only be editing the lines between :samp:`BEGIN INPUT VARIABLES BLOCK` and :samp:`END INPUT VARIABLES BLOCK`.
 In a makefile, comments are preceded by :samp:`#`.
 For this installation, only :samp:`PLATFORM = OSX`, :samp:`HARDWARE_ACCEL = OMP`, :samp:`COMPILER_PREF = LLVM_CLANG`, and :samp:`PACKAGE_PREF = HOMEBREW` should be uncommented.
 #.
-Edit :samp:`{twroot}/core/source/definitions.h`
-#.
-In the definitions file, you must comment/uncomment lines to select platform and acceleration options.
-In a C++ file, comments are preceded by :samp:`//`.
-For this installation, only :samp:`#define USE_DESKTOP` and :samp:`#define USE_OPENMP` should be uncommented.
-#.
 Open a new terminal window and navigate to :samp:`{twroot}/core/source`
 #.
 Type :samp:`make`
 #.
 The makefile should automatically copy the executable into your :samp:`~/bin` directory for later use.
 OpenCL kernel files may also be copied into :samp:`~/Run`, but these will not be used.